Z6543/Z6543.github.io/_posts/2015-07-23-Mythbusters:-Is-an-open-(unencrypted)-WiFi-more-dangerous-than-a-WPA2-PSK?-Actually,-it-is-not..md

 ---
 layout: post
-title: Mythbusters: Is an open (unencrypted) WiFi more dangerous than a WPA2-PSK?
-Actually, it is not.
+title: Mythbusters - Is an open (unencrypted) WiFi more dangerous than a WPA2-PSK?
+Actually, it is not
-date: 2019-10-08 13:37:15 UTC
+date: 2015-07-23 13:37:15 UTC
 updated: 2019-10-08 13:37:15 UTC
 comments: false
 categories: VPN wifi wireless WPA2 WPA2-PSK